MansoorMajeed/devops-from-scratch/episodes/setting-up-letsencrypt-ssl-with-nginx.md

-# How to configure SSL with Let's Encrypt and Nginx
+# How to configure SSL with Let's Encrypt and Nginx (Production Ready)

 This document explains how to setup and configure SSL for a domain name with Let'sEncrypt and Nginx